GaiaNet-AI/docs/docs/node-guide/customize.md

   --prompt-template llama-3-chat
 ```

+But, if none of the published finetuned models are perfect for your use case, you can also finetune your own LLM by following [these guides](../creator-guide/finetune/intro).
+Your GaiaNet node can run your own finetuned models.

 > The `--chat-url` could point to a local file under `$HOME/gaianet` instead of a public URL.
 That allows you to use a private model file.

 ### Select an embedding model